 - 18 Improve access to and embed trauma-informed support for perpetrators of domestic, family and sexual violence to prevent reoffending and promote rehabilitation and treatment.

 The Western Australian Government’s Path to Safety: Western Australia’s strategy to reduce family and domestic violence 2020-2030 includes a priority action to connect perpetrators with timely, evidence-based interventions to support accountability and behaviour change.

 To increase service capacity in the state system a second residential male perpetrator program has been established in metropolitan Perth and is available to men throughout the State.
 Key components of the program are:

 - a three-month residential program that provides intensive intervention;

-- community-based outreach for men in the community and current or former residents of the residential program;
+- community-based outreach for men in the community and current or former clients of the residential program;

 - advocacy for women and children including case management and safety planning;

-- managing co-morbidities such as mental health and substance misuse issues; and
+- managing co-morbidities of clients such as mental health and substance misuse issues; and

 - working closely with partner agencies.